 Scotland's woodlands and the historic environment

-Throughout Scotland’s history, woodlands and forests have been vitally important to the development and sustenance of settlements, industries and communities.
+Scotland's forests been vital to the development and sustenance of settlements, industries and communities. throughout history, to the present day.

 Over 25,000 archaeological features lie in or around Scotland's woodlands.
-There is an abundance of colourful, incredible and tragic stories to tell - from as far back as the last ice age right up to the 20th Century.
+There are colourful, incredible and tragic tales - from the ice age to the 20th Century.

-Many of these stories still have something to say to a modern audience - about how important it is to manage our natural resources sustainably, and the importance of diversification.
+Many of these stories still resonate.
+They tell us how important it is to manage our natural resources well, and the importance of diversification.

 This document outlines how the forestry sector can tap into this rich cultural heritage and help develop historic sites - including designed landscapes and ancient woodlands.